TheIconfactory/Tapestry/Documentation/API.md

 Returns an `Object` representation containing the HTML’s properties.
 These values can be used to generate link previews or enhance the content without scraping the markup.

+### lookupIcon(url) → Promise

+  * url: `String` with a path to an HTML page

+Returns a `Promise` with a resolve handler that includes a `String` parameter with a path to an icon for the page.
+If no icon can be found, a `null` value is returned.

 ## Configuration

 Each connector plug-in is defined using the following files: